giulioturrisi/Self-Balancing-Robot/README.md

-Simulation and exmperiment for a two wheeled balancing robot using Ros 2.
+Code for a two wheeled balancing robot using Ros 2.

-- the simulation are performed in Matlab and in CoppeliaSim using Ros 2 separately.
+- the simulation are performed in Matlab and (separately) in CoppeliaSim using Ros 2.

-- the same code using for CoppeliaSim is used for the real robot, with additional packages for the robot driver (imu, dc motor)
+- the same code using for CoppeliaSim is used on the real robot, with some additional packages for the electronics (imu, dc motor)

-The controllers are based on the Linear Qquadratic Regulator (LQR) and the Iterative LQR.
-A Kalman filter and a Complementary Filter are employed for the state estimator.
+It's possible to control the robot both with the Linear Quadratic Regulator (LQR) or with the Iterative LQR.
+The state estimation is performed with a Kalman filter or a simple Complementary Filter.

 Still work in progress